About Active Shooter Incidents

 200 - The amount of people who have lost their lives at higher education institutions due to gun violence.

 A recent study by the FBI confirms what we all know - the rate of active shooter incidents in the United States has increased, now averaging more than one per month.
 Schools are the second most common area for one to take place in at 20.8%.

 It's difficult to prevent active shooter incidents, administrators should focus on being able to effectively respond or react to an active shooter incident.
 There are many different methods to responding, and surviving, an active shooter incident on campus.
 The two most popular are Run, Hide, and Fight and ALICE.

 In the five largest-casualty events referenced in the FBI study, (Northern Illinois University; Sandy Hook Elementary School; Fort Hood Army Base; Virginia Polytechnic and State University; and the Century 21 Theater) the police were on scene in about 3 minutes; yet, a substantial number of people still were shot and injured or killed,” the report claims.

-The SafeColleges Online Tip Reporting System can be used to prevent and investigate sexual assault, hazing, discrimination, threats of violence and more on your campus.
-Alert lets students, faculty and staff anonymously report tips to your administration 24/7 from any web-enabled device.
+The Vector LiveSafe Safety Communications Platform and Mobile App can be used to prevent and investigate sexual assault, hazing, discrimination, threats of violence and more on your campus.
+It lets students, faculty and staff anonymously report tips to their administration 24/7 from any web-enabled device.
 Users can submit tips through the phone, text, email and website.
-A SafeColleges Alert Mobile App will be available soon for students, faculty, and staff.